aiman-al-masoud/deixiscript/docs/thesis/overview/code-organization.md

 The core components of the interpreter will require no dependecies besides Python's (included) standard library.

 The code will be available under GPLv3 for inspection and future research.

+What follows is an overview of modules.
+TODO.